github/codeql/change-notes/1.24/analysis-javascript.md

 * The analysis of sanitizer guards has improved, leading to fewer false-positive results from the security queries.

-* The call graph construction has been improved a few ways, leading to more results from the security queries:
+* The call graph construction has been improved, leading to more results from the security queries:
   - Calls can now be resolved to indirectly-defined class members in more cases.
   - Calls through partial invocations such as `.bind` can now be resolved in more cases.